Built with Indexhibit

 She teaches applied arts and architectural design at the Gerrit Rietveld Academie in Amsterdam since 1991, at the KABK The Hague in '92-'93 and at PERK Eindhoven since 2006.
 Since 1991 she has been ongoing developing, updating and fine-tuning programmes for vocational design education on various levels in the professional field.

-In 2012 she joined the Gerrit Rietveld Academie Participation Council (Medezeggenschapsraad), participated in 2014 in Academie Artemis Denktank 2020, a think tank on design- and styling education strategies.
+2012-2019 she was a member of the Gerrit Rietveld Academie Participation Council (Medezeggenschapsraad), participated in Academie Artemis Denktank 2020, a think tank on design- and styling education strategies 2014, and is chair of the exam committee (examencommissie) 2018-ongoing

 In her educational practice she has organised several student exhibitions, e.g. 'Dix-neuf poèmes élastiques - Cendrars and Cocteau travelling' (2004) at Maison Descartes, Amsterdam and 'IN/OUT of Public Space' (2004) at the VU Exposorium with the LAPS (Lectoraat Art in Public Space).